KankakeeCommunityCollege/copy-crawl/README.md

 ### Crawler

-The `crawler` npm script does the same thing as `crawl` but uses command line arguments to set the regular expression used in crawling.
+The `crawler` npm script does the same thing as `crawl` but uses command line arguments to set the regular expression used.

 Arguments must include an equals-sign.
 Wrap argument values in quotes if you don't want to escape backslashes.